 For Students and Alumni

 The Grinnell Prize is open to all individuals who meet the eligibility requirements and criteria, including students and alumni.
-In addition, there is a similar award specifically for alumni: the Joseph F. Wall '41 Sesquicentennial Service Award (the "Wall Award").
-The Wall Award was established during the College's Sesquicentennial celebration in 1996 to highlight the College's tradition of 150 years of social responsibility and public service.
-The $25,000 awards are named in honor of the late professor of history who always inspired an ideal of social responsibility in his students.
+In addition, there is a grant specifically for alumni: the Joseph F. Wall '41 Service Award (the "Wall Service Award").
+The Wall Service Award was established during the College's Sesquicentennial celebration in 1996 to highlight the College's tradition of 150 years of social commitment.
+The $30,000 awards are named in honor of the late professor of history who always inspired an ideal of service in his students.
 Any graduate of Grinnell College is eligible to apply for a Wall Service Award so long as the alumni applicant will act as a principal in the proposed project.
 Two grants are awarded each year.